vonKristoff/brynoff/src/content/pages/activities.md

 We have wildflower meadows, a stream (with a little plunge pool) and ancient woods for you to explore.
 On a sunny day, you won’t want to be anywhere else.

-There are also great walks in the surrounding forest which includes remnants of the Celtic Ranforests that once covered all of this land.
+There are also great walks and trails for hiking, mountain biking and horse-riding in the surrounding forest which includes remnants of the Celtic Rainforests that once covered all of this land.

-Slightly further afield are the peaks and waterfalls of the Bannau Brycheiniog and oak forests and rivers of the Cambrian mountains.
-We’d be happy to provide you with advice on our favourite walks, swim spots, local pubs etc.
+Slightly further afield are the peaks and waterfalls of the Bannau Brycheiniog (Brecon Beacons) and oak forests and rivers of the Cambrian mountains.
+We’d be happy to provide you with advice on our favourite family activities, walks, swim spots, local pubs etc.